hughperkins/VeriGPU/README.md

 # Vision

-Experiment with writing some very simple toy processor, maybe GPU, targeting ASIC synthesis.
+Write a GPU, targeting ASIC tape-out.
 I don't actually intend to tape this out myself, but I intend to do what I can to verify somehow that tape-out would work ok, timings ok, etc.

 Loosely compliant with RISC-V ISA.
 Where RISC-V conflicts with designing for a GPU setting, we break with RISC-V.

-# Simulation Workflow
+# Simulation

 ![toy proc workflow](https://raw.githubusercontent.com/hughperkins/toy_proc/main/img/toy_proc_workflow.png)

-# To run / simulate

 ## prerequisites